jessn-dev/jessn-dev/README.md

 💻  IT professional with 7+ years of experience in Software Development and DevOps, blending practical expertise with a strong academic foundation.
 Holding a Bachelor's in Information Technology and currently pursuing a Postgraduate Degree in Cybersecurity and Information Assurance to further enhance my skills in the ever-evolving security landscape.

-🛡️ Proudly serving in the Army National Guard.

 🔑 Certified in:
 *   CompTIA CySA+ Certified
 *   (ISC)² CC Certified